keisak1/ndrive-challenge/README.md

 # Fullstack NDrive Challenge

 ## Installation
- - Create a new file on the api/config folder with the name **app.env**
+ - Create a new file on the api/config folder with the name **app.env** (Change any field as you wish)
    ```env
    PORT=
    MONGO_ROOT_USERNAME=